notmuch/notmuch/doc/man1/notmuch-insert.rst

-**notmuch insert** reads a message from standard input and delivers it into the maildir directory given by configuration option :ref:`database.mail_root <database.mail_root>`, then incorporates the message into the notmuch database.
+**notmuch insert** reads a message from standard input and delivers it into the maildir directory given by configuration option :nmconfig:`database.mail_root`, then incorporates the message into the notmuch database.
 It is an alternative to using a separate tool to deliver the message then running :any:`notmuch-new(1)` afterwards.

-The new message will be tagged with the tags specified by the :ref:`new.tags <new.tags>` configuration option, then by operations specified on the
+The new message will be tagged with the tags specified by the :nmconfig:`new.tags` configuration option, then by operations specified on the
 command-line: tags prefixed by '+' are added while those prefixed by '-' are removed.